 “Research suggests that people who take part in Dry January are also likely to be drinking less alcohol six months down the line, even if they didn’t successfully complete the whole month.

 “It is all about getting back on track and not drinking for the rest of the month.
 You are trying to change something that has become a habit.
 Lapses to old behaviours are common but this doesn’t mean you have failed completely.
 You are learning where your body is in relation to alcohol and what you want your relationship with it to be.”

 “I started off with good intentions but had a big drinking binge”

 If you have been trying Dry January, but found that you have drunk heavily on one or two nights, Neil Macaulay says: “This sounds like a serious lapse, but keep it to a lapse rather than reverting back to old behaviours.

 “It is still worthwhile continuing with Dry January because of the potential long-term benefits.
 It will give you the opportunity to re-evaluate your relationship with alcohol, so that you can break patterns and habits, change routines and look for a different way to deal with alcohol.

 “Instead of looking at the binge as a disaster, view it as a learning opportunity.
 What’s associated with or linked to your drinking patterns?
-Who do you drink heavily with, and when?
 What triggers episodes of heavy drinking?
 Identifying high-risk situations and working out coping strategies can make a major impact on your future relationship with alcohol.

 “See Dry January as an experiment through which you can understand your current relationship with alcohol, and springboard into a healthier relationship with it.